Eljan Hajiyev: Career

 Hajiyev won a bronze medal at the 2021 and 2022 World Juniors Championships.
 He won gold at the 2022 European Junior Championships in Prague in the 81 kg category.

 Hajiyev won a bronze medal at 2024 Odivelas Grand Prix in January 2024 in the 90 kg division.
 He won a silver medal at the 2024 Paris Grand Slam in the 90 kg category.
 He won a silver medal at the 2024 Tbilisi Grand Slam in March 2024.

 Hajiyev won gold at the 2024 European Championships in Zagreb in April 2024, defeating Olympic Games champion Lasha Bekauri.
 He won bronze at 2024 Astana Grand Slam in May 2024.
 He competed at the 2024 World Championships in Abu Dhabi.
 He was selected for the 2024 Paris Olympics.

 After the Olympics Hajiyev had shoulder and knee surgery and missed many months of training.
 After his return, he won at the 2025 Dushanbe Grand Slam in May 2025, defeating compatriot Vugar Talibov in the final.
 He won a bronze medal in the 90 kg category at the 2025 World Championships in Budapest, Hungary, defeating Estonian Klen-Kristofer Kaljulaid in the bronze medal match having lost against Goki Tajima in the semi-final.
 In July, he won the silver medal in the 90 kg category at the 2025 World University Games in Essen, Germany.

+As of April 1, 2026, with a score of 370 points, holds fifth place in the ranking of Azerbaijani athletes according to the Ministry of Youth and Sports.